gcc-mirror/gcc/gcc/config/mt/mt.md

 ;; Delay Slots

-;; The ms1 does not allow branches in the delay slot.
+;; The mt does not allow branches in the delay slot.
-;; The ms1 does not allow back to back memory or io instruction.
+;; The mt does not allow back to back memory or io instruction.
 ;; The compiler does not know what the type of instruction is at ;; the destination of the branch.
 Thus, only type that will be acceptable ;; (safe) is the arith type.